sonelrubin/dynamics-365-contact-center/contact-center/administer/copilot-enable-summary.md

     - **Operations** > **Insights** > **Summaries**
 1. Select **Manage** in **Summaries**.
 1. Select **Make case summaries available to agents** to display a summary of the case on the **Case** page.
-1. Select **Manage data** to [modify the source case fields that Copilot uses to generate case summaries](copilot-map-custom-fields.md).
 1. If you want Copilot to exclude emails from specific email addresses when generating responses, select **Add email address**.
 You can specify up to 10 email addresses.
 For example, you might not want to include automatic notification emails in your case summary.
 You can add the email address and Copilot won't use those emails to generate case summaries.

 ## Enable conversation summaries